10 Reasons You Should Drink Craft Beer

 You’re supporting small businesses.

-When you drink craft beer, you’re supporting small, and more importantly, local businesses.
-By supporting your local breweries, you’re helping the craft beer industry grow.
+When you drink craft beer, you’re supporting small businesses, and more importantly, local businesses.
+Local businesses are lifelines for communities, so by supporting your local breweries, you’re helping your local craft beer industry grow.

 You’re positively impacting the economy.